 Dynamin, which is a GTPase implicated in membrane-pinching off activity and is essential for membrane trafficking of endocytosis and secretory pathways.
 Our lab has found yeast dynamin-like protein Vps1 plays roles in those traffics, and recently we characterized that Vps1 physically interacts with a recycling factor and a late endosome marker, as well as with a membrane coat protein.
 We are currently working on the physiological significance of these interactions in recycling and endocytic degradation traffics.
 We will further elucidate a regulatory role of Vps1 on coat protein assembly at the Golgi.

-We also recently found that lipid imbalance in the cell leads to a defect in protein recycling.
-It appears that proper lipid levels are required for maintenance of intact actin cytoskeleton highway system along which protein trafficking occurs.
 We are interested in identifying and characterizing motor proteins that carry protein cargo-laden vesicles, moving along the actin system.